Zero-Noise Extrapolation via Cyclic Permutations of Quantum Circuit Layouts: Numerical verification

-The results are summarized in figure \ref{fig:histograms}, which demonstrates the distributions of errors of estimated expectation values $E_l-E_0, l\in{\mathcal{C}(l_i)}$, obtained from cyclic permutations of several layouts $l_i$.
+The results for circuits of cyclic connectivity are summarized in Fig.~\ref{fig:histograms}, which demonstrates the distributions of errors of estimated expectation values $E_l-E_0, l\in{\mathcal{C}(l_j)}$, obtained from cyclic permutations of several layouts $l_j$.
 It is compared to the distribution of errors of mitigated values $E_{\text{mit}}-E_0$, obtained from the CLP-ZNE protocol, conducted with respect to the total circuit infidelity.
-Figure \ref{fig:histograms}a demonstrates the results for noise specification of IBM Torino device, exhibiting depolarization, and amplitude damping and dephasing, originating from $T_1/T_2$ noise.
-It is seen that the CLP-ZNE protocol suppresses the typical scale of energy error by a factor of 8 when compared to the least noisy layouts $\mathcal{C}_1\equiv \mathcal{C}(l_1)$, and provides even more dramatic improvement when compared to noisier circuit layouts $\mathcal{C}_2\equiv \mathcal{C}(l_2)$.
-This confirms the applicability of the linear expansion \eqref{approx_density_matrix} and the single channel $d=1$ approximation for CLP-ZNE realization on the considered NISQ processor.
-The latter is further verified by comparison of channels amplitudes: depolarization contributes $\sim 0.13$ to the total circuit infidelity of $0.15$ on cycle $\mathcal{C}_1$ (see figure \ref{fig:ZNE_example}), while $T_{1}/T_2$ processes only contribute the remaining $0.02$.
-Apart from single channel approximation, the remaining width of the distribution is also attributed to the effect of single qubit gate errors.
+Figure \hyperref[fig:histograms]{2(a)} demonstrates the results for the noise specification of the IBM Torino device, exhibiting depolarization as well as amplitude damping and dephasing originating from $T_1/T_2$ noise.
+The difference in $E-E_0$ distributions for different cycles clearly indicates the influence of noise inhomogeneity on the measurement data.
+It is seen that the CLP-ZNE protocol suppresses the typical scale of energy error by a factor of 8 when compared to the layouts on the least noisy cycle $C_1$, and provides even more dramatic improvement when compared to layouts on noisier cycle $C_2$.
+This confirms the applicability of the linear expansion \eqref{approx_density_matrix} and the single-channel $d=1$ approximation for CLP-ZNE realization on the considered NISQ processor.
+The latter is further verified by a comparison of the channels' amplitudes: depolarization contributes $\sim 0.13$ to the total circuit infidelity of $0.15$ on cycle $C_1$ (see Fig.~\ref{fig:ZNE_example}), while $T_{1}/T_2$ processes only contribute the remaining $0.02$.
+Apart from single-channel approximation, the remaining width of the distribution is also attributed to the effect of single-qubit gate errors.
 In their absence, the width of the distribution reduces by a factor of $13$, providing even stronger error suppression.
 Moreover, in a simplified noise model in which all gate errors stem solely from depolarizing noise with an average gate infidelity of approximately $10^{-3}$, we observe a reduction in the characteristic error scale by several orders of magnitude.